Earconwald

-Saint Earconwald or Erkenwald (Note: Also Ercenwald, Eorcenwald or Erconwald) (died 693) was a Saxon prince who served as Bishop of London between 675 and 693.
-He is the eponymous subject of one of the most important poems in the foundations of English literature (thought to be by the Sir Gawain and the Green Knight Pearl Poet), a complex work of art associated with ecumenical and interfaith dynamics.
+Erkenwald (also Earconwald (Note: Also Ercenwald, Eorcenwald or Erconwald)), died 693, was a Saxon prince who served as Bishop of London between 675 and 693 and is the first post-Roman-period Bishop of London to begin the unbroken succession in the Saxon See of London.
+He is the eponymous subject of the poem St. Erkenwald, regarded as one of the most important poems in the foundations of English literature, and thought to be by the same author as Sir Gawain and the Green Knight.
+The poem is concerned with ecumenical and interfaith dynamics.

 He is regarded as the patron saint of London and was called Lundoniae maximum sanctus, 'the most holy figure of London', as well as Lux Londonie, "the light of London".
-His early memorialisation is linked to London's proto-Renaissance, with Peter Ackroyd saying of him:"we may still name him as the patron saint of London, [his]... cult survived for over eight hundred years, before entering the temporary darkness of the last four centuries".He is associated with a very early Anglo-Saxon phase of building at St Paul's Cathedral, and William Dugdale says he began the building of the cathedral.
+His early memorialisation is linked to London's proto-Renaissance, with Peter Ackroyd saying of him:"we may still name him as the patron saint of London, [his]... cult survived for over eight hundred years, before entering the temporary darkness of the last four centuries".He is associated with a very early Anglo-Saxon phase of building at St Paul's Cathedral, with William Dugdale stating he began the building of the cathedral.